jay-vee/jay-vee.github.io/covid_delta.markdown

 Having said all of this, isn't it really irrelevant because everyone else is getting vaccinated?
 Aren't we past the point of rampant community transmission, etc?

 Well, no.  In the parts of the US like New England, where there has been a relatively high-level of vaccination (~70% of adults _fully-vaccinated_ as of mid-June 2021) COVID cases have declined by over 50% over the past 14 days.
-In many less well-vaccinated state, the number of cases is on the rise (+68% over the last two weeks in OK, +40% in Missouri and Arkansas, etc.)
+In many less well-vaccinated states, the number of cases is on the rise (+68% over the last two weeks in OK, +40% in Missouri and Arkansas, etc.)

 There are two finer points to make here as well:
   1. State-level figures obscure the general trend that wherever there are communities with low vaccination rates, COVID continues to spread